jsuto/piler-examples/examples/lets-encrypt-with-traefik/README.md

 ## Fix nginx to listen on 127.0.0.1:80

-Set the listen address and port to 127.0.0.1:80 in /etc/piler/piler-nginx.conf then restart nginx
+Set the listen address and port to 127.0.0.1:80 in /etc/piler/piler-nginx.conf, and fix the log format in nginx.conf to get the real IP-addresses, then restart nginx

 ```
 nginx -t